Kenneth Poss

-Kenneth D. Poss (born 1971 in Green Bay, Wisconsin) is an American biologist and currently James B. Duke Professor of Cell Biology and director of the Regeneration Next Initiative at the Duke University School of Medicine (Durham, North Carolina).
+Kenneth D. Poss (born 1971 in Green Bay, Wisconsin) is an American biologist and currently director and James W. Neupert Investigator in Regenerative Biology at the Morgridge Institute for Research and a professor in the department of Cell and Regenerative Biology at the University of Wisconsin-Madison.

 Career

-Poss received a B.A. in Biology from Carleton College (Minnesota) in 1992, and a Ph.D. in Biology in 1998 from Massachusetts Institute of Technology working with Susumu Tonegawa.
+Poss received a B.A. in biology from Carleton College (Minnesota) in 1992, and a Ph.D. in biology in 1998 from Massachusetts Institute of Technology working with Susumu Tonegawa.
 Poss did postdoctoral research with Mark Keating, first at University of Utah and then at Harvard Medical School.
-Poss became faculty in the Department of Cell Biology at Duke University in 2003.
+From 2003 to 2024, he led a research program at Duke University investigating zebrafish models of regeneration, where he served as James B. Duke Professor of Regenerative Biology and Head of the Duke University Regeneration Center (Durham, North Carolina).
+Poss joined the Morgridge Institute for Research in the fall of 2024.
+He co-founded and served as the first president of the International Society for Regenerative Biology.

 Research

 Poss uses zebrafish to understand how and why tissue regeneration occurs.
 As a postdoc, he led the first positional cloning of a gene required for regeneration of amputated fins, and he established zebrafish as a model for innate heart regeneration.
-With the latter discovery, it became clear that heart regeneration occurs and is efficient in some vertebrates, and that it could be dissected using molecular genetics in a tractable model system.
-Since then, he and his postdocs, students, and staff have innovated many tools to interrogate tissue regeneration.
+The latter discovery made clear that heart regeneration occurs and is efficient in some vertebrates, and that it could be dissected using molecular genetics using zebrafish a tractable model system.
+Since then, he and his postdocs, students, and staff have created many tools to interrogate tissue regeneration.

 Poss reported that heart muscle cells, not stem cells, are activated by injury to divide and directly replace lost cardiac tissue.
-His lab has a history of research findings on the outer layer of the heart called the epicardium, beginning with discovery of its dynamism upon injury, to its fate-mapping, to its roles in releasing pro-regenerative factors, and to studies describing its own regenerative capacity.
+His lab has a history of research findings on the outer layer of the heart, the epicardium, beginning with discovery of its dynamism upon injury, to its fate-mapping, to its roles in releasing pro-regenerative factors, and to studies describing its own regenerative capacity.
 His group applied Brainbow-based technology to demonstrate that particularly high proliferative activity by a small number of muscle cells, known as clonal dominance, creates the structure of the adult heart.
 His lab also identified a key factor important for the process by which zebrafish regenerate spinal cord tissue to reverse a paralyzing injury.
-Recently, he introduced the concept of tissue regeneration enhancer elements (TREEs), sequences that regulate regeneration programs and can be engineered to enhance tissue regeneration.
+His lab also introduced the concept of tissue regeneration enhancer elements (TREEs), sequences that regulate regeneration programs and can be engineered to enhance tissue regeneration, and later showed their application in gene therapy strategies for tissue repair.

 Awards

 Poss was a Helen Hay Whitney Foundation Postdoctoral Fellow, a Pew Scholar, and a Howard Hughes Medical Institute Early Career Scientist.
 He received the Established Investigator and Merit Awards from the American Heart Association, the Ruth and A. Morris Williams Faculty Research Prize from Duke University, and the Distinguished Achievement Award from Carleton College.
-Poss was named a Fellow of the American Association for the Advancement of Science.
+In 2019, Poss was named a Fellow of the American Association for the Advancement of Science.